-Join us for a conversation with Lindsay Peters, former Director of the Frontières Film Market and now Director of the From Our Dark Side Screenplay Genre Competition!
+A conversation with Lindsay Peters, former Director of the Frontières Film Market and now Director of the From Our Dark Side Screenplay Genre Competition!
 Plus news about our upcoming Producer’s Workshop Series, Actor Mentorship, and our AGM, virtual, in January 2021.

 Guest speakers: Lindsay Peters, Jessica Bradford, and Krista Magnusson